 Wedding photography is a competitive field.
 Because of this, clients tend to seek out wedding photographers with a distinct style and a great reputation.

 You must define your unique positioning and implement the right marketing strategies to capture your ideal clients’ attention.
 Consider doubling down on your marketing activities during the coming weeks, and set the stage for your business to grow.
 Here are some simple marketing tactics for promoting your wedding photography business:

 Posting pictures on social media is great, but are you reaching the right people with the right content?
 Do you know what your ideal clients look for when they’re selecting a wedding photographer?

 Do some market research about your target audience, then use the information to tailor your marketing message and select the right channels to reach your target market.
 What social media platforms do they use the most?
 And at what days and times of the week?

-You should also understand how your unique style resonates with your ideal clients.
+It would be best if you also understood how your unique style resonates with your ideal clients.
 This will help you highlight your approach and inject personality into your promotional copy.
 The end result is a loyal online following that can lead to real-world profits.
 Learn how to authentically and effectively market to your target niche by listening to this “Create Your Customer Avatar” webinar with Julie Reisler.

 DJs, bands, food vendors, venue management companies, stylists—it truly takes a village to make a wedding happen.
-In particular, couples often book planners and venues before they settle on a photographer.
+In particular, couples often book planners and venues before settling on a photographer.
 Focus on building relationships with these businesses so that you can find ways to promote each other’s services.

 For example, you can tag them on social media, write guest posts for each other’s blogs, and create a resources page on your website to share your partners’ information.
 Or, you could find ways to bundle your services together, creating a highly desirable deal for clients.